orthonormalize/cabiScrapeJ/README.md

 ![screenshot](screenshot_SMS_Bikeshare_App.png?raw=true)

 I was recently at 9th and N NW and wanted to find a bike to ride home.
 So I made up an address in the 900 block of N St NW and submitted it.
-The nearest three docking stations are shown in my app's reply, but one of them has just one bike left and another one has no docks.
-So a second text is tacked on with another option.
+The closest CaBi station to the input address is at 8th and O Streets, 610 feet to the northeast.
+This station has nineteen bikes but zero empty docks and is thus completely full.
+The next closest station, 820 feet to the northwest at 11th and O, is well balanced with six bikes and twelve empty docks.
+The third-nearest station is Convention Center, which has just one bike.
+Because the three closest stations include one with a shortage of bikes and another with a shortage of docks, a second text is sent showing one more station with bikes and one more station with docks.
+In the present example, those turn out to be the same station: the fourth-nearest station, at 11th and M Streets, has seven bikes and twelve empty docks.